Khojaly massacre: Nomenclature, accusations of "genocide" and politicization

 Commemorations of the Khojaly massacre in Turkey and Azerbaijan are used to counter the narrative of the Armenian genocide.
 Speeches during the commemoration ceremonies in Turkey have an intense anti-Armenian coloring.
 Their messages boil down to claiming that since Armenians committed the massacre, it is them who are "perpetrators", Turks are "victims", and the Armenian Genocide is a lie.

+According to academics Hans Gutbrod and David Wood:

+The Azerbaijani government, under the auspices of the country's ruling family, made concerted and well-funded efforts to establish Khojaly as a genocide, including through a social media campaign.
+Even at a stretch, this massacre, horrendous and representative of subsequent wider displacement of Azerbaijanis as it was, does not meet the criteria for a genocide.
+Azerbaijani authorities claim a death toll that is higher than that evaluated as likely by Human Rights Watch.
+For many experts on the region, Khojaly is now more evocative of an encounter with a kleptocratic regime rather than the memory of the Azerbaijani civilians who lost their lives on that winter night.

 In the opinion of journalist Aykan Sever, the instrumentalization of the Khojaly massacre for creating a victim image for Turks intensified following the assassination of ethnic Armenian journalist Hrant Dink in January 2007 in Istanbul.

-British journalist Thomas de Waal thinks that the massacre's commemoration as a purported "genocide" not only depicts Azerbaijan as a “victim of aggression”, but also has become the countering and "competing" idea against the extermination of Armenians.
+British journalist Thomas de Waal thinks that the massacre's commemoration as a purported "genocide" not only depicts Azerbaijan as a "victim of aggression", but also has become the countering and "competing" idea against the extermination of Armenians.

 Historian and genocide scholar Yair Auron calls the use of the term "genocide" for the events in Khojaly a "cynical Azeri fabrication" fostered by Azerbaijan.
 According to Auron, the use of the term "genocide" for the Khojaly massacre desecrates the memory of the Holocaust.
 Auron also criticized Israel for "supporting this Azerbaijani claim directly and indirectly".
 He further stated that "there are several versions regarding what happened in the Armenian enclave, including a disputed numbers of victims.
 There are some who claim there was not even a massacre, but one thing is clear: No genocide took place there.
 I say this as a genocide researcher and as a person who believes that the murder of even one person because of his affiliation is an intolerable crime."
 The Lemkin Institute for Genocide Prevention wrote "there has never been an independent fact-finding mission allowed into the area and no independent scholars can verify the facts and arguments offered by Azerbaijani state authorities and state-supported researchers."